joshua-decoder/joshua-decoder.github.com/5.0/pipeline.md

 ## Managing groups of experiments

 The real utility of the pipeline comes when you use it to manage groups of experiments.
-Typically, we have a held-out test set, and want to vary a number of training parameters to determine what effect this has on BLEU scores or some other metric.
+Typically, there is a held-out test set, and we want to vary a number of training parameters to determine what effect this has on BLEU scores or some other metric.
 Joshua comes with a script `$JOSHUA/scripts/training/summarize.pl` that collects information from a group of runs and reports them to you.
 This script works so long as you organize your runs as follows: